 If you are planning to backpack on a budget there are lots of destinations to visit but plan ahead and book accommodation in advance.
 If you only have a short period of time we highly recommend taking a hot air balloon ride in Luxor or taking a felucca ride in Aswan.
 When visiting Abu Simbel, get there as early as you will avoid the hoardes of tourists, it gets very busy and is also amazing to see early in the morning.
 Dahab is a place you might want to visit which is less known than the other destinations and you could also learn to scuba dive here.
 There are also overland trips.

 The political situation in Egypt is a lot more settled now and there is an air of optimism regarding tourism.
 Most of the destinations like Sharm El Sheik were unaffected during the height of the Revolution and Egypt really needs the return of the tourism industry which was badly affected by the turmoil.
 We really recommend to not be put off visiting Egypt but always check latest travel advice for up to date political information.
 Try to read about local customs before departing and also if you are a female cover your hair.
 All the historical sites in Egypt are currently open to visitors and the majority of Egyptian people you will encounter will be very friendly and welcoming despite recent political problems.

-View our Africa budget backpacking guide,
+View our Africa gap year guide,